Motorcycle Accident Statistics from the NHTSA

 - The failure of motorists to detect and recognize motorcycles in traffic is the predominate cause of all motorcycle accidents.

-- 35% of all bikers involved in fatal crashes in 2008 were speeding.
-That number dropped in 2016, when 33% of all motorcycle riders involved in deadly crashes were speeding.
+- While 35% of all bikers involved in fatal crashes in 2008 were speeding, we saw a drop in that number in 2016, when 33% of all motorcycle riders involved in deadly crashes were speeding.

 - Motorcycle helmets are estimated to be 37% effective in preventing a fatal injury.
 Wearing a helmet can prevent a fatal injury.
 Wear a helmet.

 - In 2007, there were about 75% more motorcycles registered now than there were in 1997.
 In 2016, there were 8,679,380 motorcycles registered across the country.

-- 49% of bikers killed in crashes in 2007 were over the age of 40.
-In 2016, that same age group made up of 54% of motorcyclists killed.
+- In 2007, 49% of bikers killed in crashes were over the age of 40 while in 2016, the same age group made up of 54 percent of motorcyclists killed that year.

 - Helmets are estimated to be 41% effective in preventing fatal injuries for motorcycle passengers.

-- Of the young motorcycle operators ages 15 to 20 involved in fatal crashes in 2008, more than one-third (43%) were unlicensed or driving with an invalid license.
-In 2016, that number dropped considerably.
-Only 27% of motorcycle riders involved in fatal accidents were riding without valid licenses.
+- Of the young motorcycle operators ages 15 to 20 involved in fatal crashes in 2008, more than one-third (43%) were either unlicensed, or driving with an invalid motorcycle license.
+In 2016, that number dropped considerably, with 27% of motorcycle riders involved in fatal accidents being caught riding without valid licenses.